 According to COVID-19 guidelines from Memorial Sloan Kettering Cancer Center in New York City, for patients who have received lymphocyte-depleting therapy, it is reasonable to consider deferring vaccination until six months after completion of therapy or until there is evidence of recovery of lymphocyte numbers and function.
 However, if there is any opportunity to be vaccinated BEFORE therapy starts, this should be done.
 We encourage you to discuss specific questions or concerns with your medical team as every patient’s experience is unique.

 Certain lymphoma therapies, particularly rituximab and obinutuzumab, impair antibody response to vaccines even after discontinuation.
 This does not mean people being treated with these medications should not get vaccinated or that the vaccines will not offer them some protection.
 However, patients should consider themselves still at risk and remain vigilant even after vaccination.
-Please consult your healthcare team with any questions and do not discontinue therapy without speaking to your healthcare team.

 Published reports suggest a possible benefit from BTKis (ibrutinib and acalabrutinib) in people with severe COVID-19 infection.
 While more rigorous studies are needed to confirm those results, the American Society of Hematology’s (ASH) recommendation is to continue BTKis in patients with CLL diagnosed with COVID-19.

 HCT or CAR T-cell recipients are often immunosuppressed for months following treatment due to maintenance therapies and immunosuppressive drugs, among other factors.
 Based on current evidence, COVID-19 vaccines could be offered as early as three months following HCT or CAR T-cell therapies, although their effectiveness may be reduced compared to results in general populations.